Unit 2 Ferry Wharf

 Meeting a recruiter is a great way for them to get to know you better and understand where you would and wouldn’t fit in, thus ensuring your time is not wasted interviewing for a traditional firm when you’d really fit in better somewhere loud and modern!

-A couple years ago a candidate came into the office who couldn’t look at me whilst he talked, he had appalling eye contact.
+A couple of years ago a candidate came into the office who couldn’t look at me whilst he talked, he had appalling eye contact.
 I noticed this and gently mentioned that he should look me in the eye whilst speaking.
 Soon after, there was no issue with eye contact at all.

 We can give you all the interview prep in the world over email and telephone but meeting one another is the best way for us to tell whether there is anything immediate we might need to cover.